michael-sorenson/xm-labs-steps-webex/README.md

 # WebEx Outbound (from xMatters) integration
-This is part of the xMatters Labs awesome listing.
-For others, see [here](https://github.com/xmatters/xMatters-Labs).
+This is part of the xMatters Labs Steps awesome listing.
+For others, see [here](https://github.com/xmatters/xMatters-Labs-Flow-Steps).

 With this library, notification recipients can quickly create a meeting in WebEx and use the outputted meeting link to invite others to the meeting.